xen-project/xen/docs/misc/livepatch.markdown

 Only the privileged domain should be allowed to do this operation.

-### xSplice interdependencies
+### Live patch interdependencies

-xSplice patches interdependencies are tricky.
+Live patch patches interdependencies are tricky.

 There are the ways this can be addressed:
  * A single large patch that subsumes and replaces all previous ones.